 When you have found a business you want to buy, it is important that you get first-rate financial advice on whether that business is actually worth.
 We advise that your accountant should be your first port of call.

-BRM Solicitors have vast experience in the legal process of buying businesses, be it a small local off license or a multi-million pound organisation, we can advise you in all the stages involved.
+BRM Solicitors have vast experience in the legal process of buying businesses, be it a small local off-licence or a multi-million pound organisation, we can advise you in all the stages involved.

-BRMs specialised corporate solicitors will then draft and review all documentation involved in the business.
-Remember our licensing and commercial property solicitors will also be able to advise on any transactions which may involve them.
+Our specialist corporate solicitors will then draft and review all documentation involved in the business.
+Remember, our commercial property solicitors will also be able to advise on any transactions which may involve them.